accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 ###### iOS and Android

 1. Identify the presence of a support service in the application.
-1. If so, check that the support service can be used by all people with disabilities.
-It may be useful to search the application documentation to find this information.
-For example, if the support service is available from a telephone number, check that there are alternative means for users who cannot express themselves orally (deaf or hard of hearing people) or who cannot use verbal language (people with aphasia).
+1. If this is the case, check that the support service can be used by all people with disabilities.
+It may be useful to search the application [documentation](glossaire.md#documentation) to find this information.
+For example, if the support service is available from a telephone number, check that there are alternative means for users who have little or no access to spoken language (deaf or hard of hearing people) or who cannot use verbal language (people with aphasia).
 For example
-	- instant messaging, which provides an equivalent service (real-time dialogue with a human operator);
+	- an e-mail address or an online form;
+	- instant messaging;
 	- the provision of simultaneous written or visual translation of oral or audio information, or the provision of a sign language interpreter (use of a relay service).
 1. If this is the case, the criterion is validated.